desdelgado/rheology-data-toolkit/README.md

 For a tutorial and guide for how to use some of the functions there is a jupyter notebook in `getting_started/Demo.ipynb`.

+## To Do
+Documentation still needs to be added